Different Types of Insurance Deductibles

 Do You Want a High or Low Deductible?

-When shopping for insurance coverage, you’ll likely have a range of options to consider, including a spectrum of deductible costs.
+When shopping for insurance coverage, you’ll likely have a range of options to consider, including varying deductible costs.
 And when it comes to figuring out whether you want a high or low deductible, the answer is: It depends.

-This makes sense, when you think about it from the insurance company’s perspective.
-If you have a low deductible, it’ll have to pay out a higher amount when you incur a loss.
+Generally speaking, the lower your deductible, the higher your premium will be and vice versa.
+This makes sense when you think about it.
+If you have a low deductible, the insurer will have to pay out a higher amount when you incur a loss.
 So in exchange for the promise of covering most of the costs when a claim is filed, the company expects you to pay more up front in the form of a higher premium.

 While choosing a higher deductible can help you save money over time since your monthly premiums will be lower, it also means you’re assuming more risk.
 If something happens and costs are incurred, you’ll be responsible for a larger share of those expenses.

-On the other hand, choosing a lower deductible means you’ll spend more each month.
-But you’ll also have less to worry about if you do need to file a claim, since the insurance company will cover more of the costs (assuming that all the damages and expenses are ones that are covered under your policy).
+On the other hand, choosing a lower deductible means you’ll likely pay a higher premium each month.
+But you’ll also have less to worry about if you do need to file a claim, since the insurance company will cover more of the costs (assuming that all the damages and expenses are covered under your policy).

-As with so many other financial matters, what’s right for you comes down to your own risk tolerance and aversion, as well as how much you can afford to spend upfront or if there’s an accident.
-Specific lifestyle factors might also affect your decision.
-If you participate in extreme sports, for instance, and you’re at risk for catastrophic injuries, you might want to pick a health insurance policy with a lower deductible and higher premiums.
-And you may decide to choose higher deductibles on certain types of insurance policies and lower deductibles on others, depending on which types of damage you feel you’re more likely to incur.
+As with so many other financial matters, what’s right for you comes down to a number of factors, including your risk tolerance, budget, and even your lifestyle.
+If you participate in extreme sports, for instance, and are at risk for catastrophic injuries, you might want to pick a health insurance policy with a lower deductible and higher premiums.

 Zero-Deductible Insurance: Is It a Thing?

-You may see zero-deductible insurance policies advertised and wonder if they’re too good to be true.
+You may see ads for zero-deductible insurance policies and wonder if they’re too good to be true.
 While zero-deductible insurance policies do exist, they usually carry higher premiums than policies that do carry deductibles, and you may also be responsible for a one-time no-deductible fee or waiver.

 Furthermore, some insurance coverages are required by state law to carry a minimum deductible, particularly when it comes to auto insurance.